Chooses the right things.

 - In the current sprint, PO helps to solve risks, answer questions from the team and stakeholders and accepts requirements implemented by the team.

 - In parallel, he provides details for requirements prepared for the next sprint with a project manager, UX designer, architects and some senior developers.
 With anybody who can be helpful to get requirements ready.

 - In parallel, the next version is planned.
 The next Minimum Viable Product is discussed with key stakeholders, customers, and selected users.

 - Cooperation and communication with clients, stakeholders and product users.
 Description of the users with help of value proposition canvas and personas.

 - Synchronization with other product owners in case the product is developed by multiple teams.

 - An identification of the business value used for prioritization, e.g. business model canvas, lean canvas.

-- Identification of business themes that product should support in given time.
+- Identification of business themes that the product should support in a given time.